solace-fi/solace-docs/docs/dev-docs/contracts/products/CompoundProductRinkeby.md

     bytes signature
   ) external
 ```
-Submits a claim.
+The function is used to submit a claim.
-Can only submit one claim per policy.
+The user can only submit one claim per policy and the claim must be signed by an authorized signer.
-Must be signed by an authorized signer.
+The policy is burn when the claim submission is successful and new claim is created.

 #### Parameters: